jonathancross/orangepill.dev/_posts/2023-01-20-guide-nostr-key-generation-and-management.md

         python3 generate.py > keypair.txt
       ```

-3. [Nostril](https://github.com/jb55/nostril) A command line utility to generate muliple nostr events.
-It also provides a simple
+3. [Nostril](https://github.com/jb55/nostril) A command line utility to generate multiple nostr events.
+It also provides a simple way to mine a pubkey:

     - Install gcc or g++ for your OS
     - Clone the repository and run `cd` to change directory to the cloned folder: